isomerpages/moe-canossacatholic/_flagship-programmes/Lifeskills Programme READY for Life.md

 <b>D</b> – Determined in seeing through every commitment<br>
 <b>Y</b> – Yielding to GRACE and TRUTH, not fear<br>
 <br>
-<b>R.E.A.D.Y. for Life</b>  consists of a series of modules that are conducted in a year and across the levels in a progressive manner.<br>
+<b>R.E.A.D.Y. for Life</b>  consists of a series of modules that are conducted in a year and across the levels in a progressive manner.<br><br>

 <font size=5 color="#eeac0d"><b>Starting School Right</b></font>